Key takeaways

 KPIs — what to measure after shipping

 Reliability KPIs.
-Export-failure rate (target < 0.5%), median time-to-trimmed for a 2-minute recording (target < 2 s on iPhone 13+), and memory high-water-mark on a 30-minute job (target < 80 MB RSS).
+Export-failure rate (target under 0.5%), median time-to-trimmed for a 2-minute recording (target under 2 s on a recent iPhone), and memory high-water mark on a 30-minute job (target under 80 MB RSS).

-When not to ship silence trimming
+When not to remove silence from audio

 3. Accessibility-critical recordings.
 Users with speech conditions may need their pauses preserved verbatim.
 Provide an opt-out and respect it persistently.